AyushGhimire077/AyushGhimire077/README.md

-# Aayush Ghimire
+# Hey, I'm Ayush!

-Hi there!
-I'm Ayush, a passionate MERN stack developer with a strong interest in building dynamic web applications.
-I enjoy working with React, Node.js, MongoDB, and creating solutions that help businesses and users.
+I’m a Full Stack Developer with experience in creating modern web solutions.
+I know how to work with MERN Stack, and I also build backends using Python with FastAPI.
+Plus, I can even make AI-powered apps!

 I’m always learning and experimenting with new technologies, and I’m looking forward to growing as a developer while contributing to open-source projects.